codingbagh/codingbagh/README.md

 - **Next.js for Server-Side Rendering**: I leverage Next.js for server-side rendering and optimized SEO for web applications.

-- **Tauri Desktop Apps**: I can create cross-platform desktop applications using Tauri, ensuring a smooth user experience on Windows, macOS, and Linux.
+- **Tauri and Electronjs Desktop Apps**: I can create cross-platform desktop applications using Tauri and Electron, ensuring a smooth user experience on Windows, macOS, and Linux.

 - **Data Visualization**: I work with various visualization frameworks to translate data into insightful charts, graphs, and visual representations.